andrejcremoznik/circular-slider/README.md

 * `slider.onChange(callback)` - Run the `callback` function every time the value is changed. `callback` receives an object param with the slider ID and its value.
 * `slider.getValue('x')` - Get the value for the slider with the ID `x`.
 If no ID is given, returns all sliders' values.
 * `slider.setValue('x', 123)` - Set the value of the slider with ID `x` to `123`.

+## Known issues

+* No support for Android Firefox due to [PointerEvents](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events#Browser_compatibility).
+Can be worked around by slightly complicating things with Mouse and Touch events.
+* You can not scroll the page down with a swipe if the start point is over the sliders element.
+Could be worked around by adding an overlay over the empty center that would re-enable touch actions.